 What minors should I choose to go with my major?

 That depends on the degree program you choose.
 The computer science major doesn’t require a minor at all, and the computer information systems major has a general business minor integrated into the program.
-The data analytics major has an economics minor and statistics minor integrated into the program.
+The data analytics major allows students the freedom to pursue minors in economics or statistics.
 The information technology major requires students to choose a second major or a minor in a field that complements their interests and career goals.

 What if I want to change majors or minors?